AgriciDaniel/Keywordo-kun-AI-SEO-Agent-n8n-Workflow/README.md

+# Keywordo-kun: The n8n AI SEO Agent

+**Short Description:** An n8n workflow that powers an AI agent to perform deep competitor analysis, keyword research, and write SEO-optimized content using Gemini and DataForSEO.

+---

 ### 📺 Full Video Walkthrough & Setup Guide

 [![Watch the full demo and setup guide on YouTube](Keywordo-kun%20image.png)](https://www.youtube.com/watch?v=r9WMbzfY-mg)

+**(Click the image above to watch the full video walkthrough and setup guide)**

+---

 This repository contains the complete workflow for **Keywordo-kun**, an AI agent specialized in competitor analysis, keyword research, and automated SEO content creation.